How do I book tickets?

 Online – scheduled

-Online scheduled shows follow the traditional structure of occurring at a specific date and time, closely replicating the ‘live’ experience.
-This applies to live-streamed and live interactive shows, and also to pre-recorded shows that want to capture the experience of their audience turning up at a specific time and experiencing the show in real time.
-Some online scheduled shows offer catch-up, where a recording of the show can be watched for a period after the show.
+Online scheduled events occur at a specific date and time.
+This applies to live-streamed and live interactive shows, and also to some pre-recorded shows whose creators prefer their audience to experience the event at a specific time.
+Some online scheduled events offer catch-up, where a recording of the event can be watched for a period after the show.

 When will I receive information on how to access the online shows I have booked?

-You’ll be able to find the shows you have booked and links to access the in the ‘My booked shows’ area in the ‘My C’ menu of our website, www.CtheArts.com.
+You’ll be able to find any online show or events you have booked from us, and links to access them in the ‘My booked shows’ area in the ‘My C’ menu of our website, www.CtheArts.com.
 Your username to log in is the email address you used to book.
 If you need to re-set your password, you can do this at the log-in page.